Warning: Before reading even the first sentence of this webpage,

 not getting the test strip confirmation window filled.
 When

-countdown.
+this happens, the meter will give you an error message.
 You will then have to get a new strip and start again.

 If the blood drop was too small and all of the blood has been drawn up